PointProcess/PointPatternDeviations/README.md

 by Peter Guttorp, Janine Illian, Joel Kostensalo, Mikko Kuronen, Mari Myllym&auml;ki, Aila S&auml;rkk&auml; and Thordis L. Thorarinsdottir

+Add all examples of references to github etc. from paper.

 The examples are

 ### 1. Sweat gland outlier analysis